oVirt/ovirt-site/source/sla/network-qos-detailed-design.html.md

 ### VDSM

+libvirt version 1.0.1 or higher is required to enable the QoS feature (vdsm 3.3 will use higher version).

 *   Add support of QoS properties in VDSM API: run VM, hot plug and update VM device verbs (update in schema)
 *   Add support in the vnic object and the vnic to_xml()